 Saxophonist and composer PETER BRAININ is a Grammy and Latin Grammy winning artist

-who has performed at major concert venues and jazz festivals in Europe, Japan, India, Taiwan, Armenia,
+who has performed at major concert venues and jazz festivals all over Europe, Asia, South America and

-Russia and all over North, South and Central America and the Caribbean.
-Some of the the bands and
+the U.S. Some of the the bands and

-artists he has toured with internationally include pianist Hilton Ruiz (1989-99), Chico O'farrill
+artists he has toured with internationally include pianist Hilton Ruiz, Chico O'Farrill

 Other artists he has performed and/or recorded with include Randy Weston, Benny Golson, Wynton Marsalis,